 Many Romans fell into poverty under increasingly debilitating taxes throughout the 4th century.
 In fact, some citizens sold themselves as slaves to larger landowners to avoid taxes.
 Unfortunately, inflation and civil unrest were so deeply rooted that eliminating them meant eliminating Rome itself.
 Eventually, barbarian invasions delivered the final blow.

 The Gold Standard

 During his reign in the early 4th century, Constantine the Great began the process of building a new empire.
-In 312 AD, he introduced the gold Solidus coin in an effort to reestablish scarcity and trust in Roman currency.
+In 312 AD, he introduced the gold Solidus coin in an effort to reestablish trust in Roman currency.

 The Solidus, a pure gold coin weighing 4.5 grams, provided a new monetary backbone in Europe.
 A sound monetary system, which the Romans had abandoned, helped Constantine lay the foundation for the world’s next great power: The Byzantine Empire.

 To illustrate the Denarius’ debasement against a gold standard: during Julius Caesar’s time, the gold Aureus was worth 25 Denarii.
 Three hundred years later, one Aureus was worth thousands of Denarii.
 By 330, one gold Solidus coin was worth hundreds of thousands of Denarii.
 By the end of the Roman Empire, one Solidus could purchase millions of Denarii.